 Rotorua is one of the strangest and most unique places in New Zealand.
 Located near the middle of New Zealand's North Island, Rotorua is the volcanic, cultural and egg smelling capital of the great Kiwi Land!
 Known for its geothermal activity, you will find bubbling mud pools, volcanic craters, thermal springs and geysers, finding things to do in Rotorua is not hard!
 The 'eggy' smell of Rotorua is due to the vast amounts of Sulphur in the area, hence the nickname 'Sulphur City.'
 To put it simply, a visit to Rotorua is an absolute must when travelling around New Zealand.
-Here's what to do in Rotorua - our Top 10 Rotorua Activities.
+Here's the best things to do in Rotorua - our Top 10 Rotorua Activities.

 1. Wai O Tapu Geothermal Wonderland

 Prepare to have your mind blown.
 This volcanic wonderland is like nowhere else on the planet.
-Wai O Tapu Thermal Park is home to a number of bubbling and steaming volcanic crater lakes all with a distinct and down right weird colour - luminous greens, blues, yellows and oranges.
+Wai O Tapu Thermal Park is home to a number of bubbling and steaming volcanic crater lakes all with a distinct and downright weird colour - luminous greens, blues, yellows and oranges.
 There are a number of transport and park entry packages that can be organised from Rotorua - get your camera ready!
 On a budget?
 Right by Base Rotorua is Kuirau Park - a bubbling geothermal field of bubbling mud pools and steaming craters.
 You can even soak your feet in the free hot pools!

-2. Get Cultural
+2. Get Cultural at Te Puia or Tamaki

 There are so many cultural activities to take part in whilst visiting Rotorua.
-Tamaki Village will have you visiting a traditional Maori village, take part in the Haka and enjoy a Maori feast.
+Tamaki Village will have you visiting a traditional Maori village, take part in the Haka and enjoying a Maori feast.
 Te Puia is a historical park that includes a traditional Maori greeting, cultural performance, Hangi Feast and a train ride through the Maori village through to the remarkable Pohutu Geyser.
 If you're on a budget, then a visit to the Ohinemutu is a must - a village home to the original Maori settlement of the Ngati Whakaue Tribe where you can see ancient Maori carvings and the historical church.
 Entry to Rotorua Museum is also free and a fantastic way to get a grasp on the geographical and historical significance of the town.

 3. Visit Hobbiton